Businesses urge Bank of Israel to buy corporate bonds, stocks

-TEL AVIV, March 18 (Reuters) - The Israeli Association of Public Traded Companies called on the central bank to be the “responsible adult” and starting buying corporate bonds and shares to alleviate a liquidity crisis stemming from the coronavirus outbreak.
+TEL AVIV (Reuters) - The Israeli Association of Public Traded Companies called on the central bank to be the “responsible adult” and starting buying corporate bonds and shares to alleviate a liquidity crisis stemming from the coronavirus outbreak.

-“The Bank of Israel must be the responsible adult and start intervening in the corporate bond and stock markets,” said Flato, whose organisation represents hundreds of public firms in Israel.
+“The Bank of Israel must be the responsible adult and start intervening in the corporate bond and stock markets,” said Flato, whose organization represents hundreds of public firms in Israel.

 “The Bank of Israel buys foreign stocks and bonds every month and it’s time to step in ... and also support purchases in the local market,” he added.